AaHaHaa/MMTools/README.md

 I modified the populations used in rate-eqn-gain modeling from the 2nd level to the highest level ($N_1$ to $N_m$), which was the ground level to the second highest level ($N_0$ to $N_m-1$) before.
 This is to conform with another model I'm currently developing and will hopefully be released soon.
 Additionally, I updated the 3D-UPPE code for free-space modeling.
 * 10/31/2024:<br>
 Update the code with the newly-developed noise model with [the finally-published paper](https://doi.org/10.48550/arXiv.2410.20567).
+* 11/13/2024:<br>
+Fix the bug of the Raman computation in 3D-UPPE.
+It was wrong before.
+Thanks to Su-cc for finding it, which isn't easy to find.